Canta Napoli

-Mina canta Napoli is a compilation album by Italian singer Mina, issued by Italdisc in 1966.
+Canta Napoli is a compilation album by Italian singer Mina, issued by Italdisc in 1966.

 Actually the album was entitled Canta Napoli - 20 Successi 20 and was composed of 20 tracks, 8 of which were sung by Mina (but it was the first time they were collected in an album, except "'Na sera 'e maggio" and "Sciummo").
 The other songs were: